blwhit/Web-Application-Development/README.md

 # Web Application Development

 ## Summary
-The "Hoosier Connection" was my senior capstone project at Indiana University, utilizing the SCRUM framework to build a website connecting people through shared interests and live experiences.
+The "Hoosier Connection" was my senior capstone project at Indiana University, utilizing the SCRUM framework to develop a website connecting people through shared interests and live experiences.
 Developed with php, mysql, javascript, css, html, and rivet, it integrated Google Sign-In and an open-source Calendar API.
 Over the course of 10 months I strengthened technical knowledge, interpersonal abilities, and teamwork skills.

 ## Project Overview
 ### Identify: